TonySac/Ender3NG-Build/sourcing-printing.md

 * [Ender 3 Main Part Project File]()
 * [Ender 3 Accent Part Project File](https://github.com/TonySac/Ender3NG-Build/blob/main/Orca/E3NG_Accent_Parts-Ender.3mf)

 I managed to print these parts without an enclosure.
 Hairspray and a brim was used to aid with bed adhesion.
 I did have some mild warping of larger electronics panel parts.
-I don't foresee this causing issues during assembly as they do not appear to be structural in nature.
-I will likely reprint them down the road.
+I'm not overly concerned as they are not structural parts.
+I plan to reprint them down the road.